FME Version

 ...they are evidence that FME has to optimize its memory use.
 The first message reports that FME has reached its upper limit and is now releasing memory by caching to disk.

 The second message warns that FME has not been able to release enough memory to reach the lower limit.
-This may be because of extra applications starting and taking up the memory FME expected to use.
+This may be because extra applications are starting to take up the memory that FME is expected to use.
+If your FME task is completed in the expected time frame with the above error messages, real problems can occur for a number of reasons:

 - Insufficient resources: